rmp15/rstudio_cloud_tutorial/basics/b_02_signing_up.md

 ## You will then be prompted to verify your email address via your email account.
 Once this is done, you should be able to log in and see something like this:

 ![](../images/your_projects_first_time.png)

+## You can now follow the next files to progress through RStudio Cloud...